Doctor of Ministry (D.Min.)

 Advancement to Candidacy

-Students will be considered for candidacy for the Doctor of Ministry after satisfactory completion of 16 units of coursework (minimum 3.0 GPA in all coursework with no grade less than B-), satisfactory completion of two doctoral project seminars, approval of the student’s doctoral project proposal by the director and the D.Min. committee, and an interview with the director.
+Students will be considered for candidacy for the Doctor of Ministry after successful completion of 16 units of coursework (minimum 3.0 GPA in all coursework with no grade less than B-), and a qualifying interview with the D.Min. director or the D.Min. committee in which the student satisfactorily demonstrates knowledge and integration of theory and practice in spiritual formation and ministry leadership.
 Final approval for candidacy is granted by the D.Min. committee.

 Students will demonstrate academic and practical learning through completion of a major written project.
 They will conduct research and develop and write their project in a ministry practice field of interest.
-Ordinarily the project will be a minimum of 100 pages and a maximum of 250 pages in length.
+Ordinarily the project will be a minimum of 100 pages in length.
 Complete information on the doctoral project process and standards is available from the office of the D.Min. director.

 |GDMN 704||Research and Design||4|